franaguila/impactInvesting/README.md

-An Analysis of 388 Impact Investing Funds
+An analysis of 388 impact investing funds